-While getting a tattoo in Los Angeles, Rob asked his close mate, an artist, what he would charge to do a cover-up for a survivor of human trafficking.
-His friend told him he wouldn’t take a cent—and he’d shut the shop down to give the survivor total privacy.
-Another artist mate said he’d do the same thing.
+While getting a tattoo in LA, Rob asked his close friend and artist what he would charge to do a cover-up for a Survivor of human trafficking.
+His friend told him he wouldn’t take a cent—and he’d shut the shop down to give the Survivor total privacy.
+Another artist friend said he’d do the same thing.

 The rescue agent connected him with a young woman who had been tattooed on her neck with her trafficker’s gang name.
 The artists covered it up with a beautiful floral design.

 He thought it was a one-time thing.
 But with the massive demand—and the support to meet it—he couldn’t stop there.
 And so Still Grace Remains was born—a nonprofit that provides aftercare for survivors of sex trafficking in the form of tattoo cover-up and laser tattoo removal.

 Traffickers use tattoos to mark ownership over their victims and dehumanize them, so they’ll view themselves as property.
 Common types of branding tattoos include bar codes, symbols representing the trafficker and his gang affiliation, and even dollar signs with the amount of money a victim was sold for.
 “This is a horrific practice because it forces the survivor to associate themselves with a number and place their value there,” Rob says.
 Images depicting chains and bondage are also common.

 The nonprofit has even seen portraits, faces, and names of the victim’s trafficker—overtly labeling the victim as another person’s property.